You can register and use multiple devices on the BU network, as described below. Read the detailed instructions below to learn how.

 About use of devices:

-- If you plan to use a device wirelessly, it needs to be capable of running 802.1x, as described on our wireless page.
-Otherwise, you will need to connect the device to the wired network, using a hub or switch.
+- If you plan to use a device wirelessly, it needs to be capable of running eduroam, as described on our wireless page.
+Otherwise, you will need to connect the device to the wired network (newer devices may require a 100Mbps half-duplex switch in order to properly access the network).
 This is true even if the device works wirelessly at home.

 - Routers and wireless access points are not allowed in BU residence halls (because they can interfere with network access for other residents).